-The following tutorials present several random graph models, such as Erdos-Renyi model, stochastic block model, and random dot product graph (RDPG) model.
+This tutorial presents several random graph models: the Erdos-Renyi (ER) model, degree-corrected ER model, stochastic block model (SBM), degree-corrected SBM, and random dot product graph model.
 These models provide a basis for studying random graphs.
+All models are shown fit to the same dataset.

 Inference on random graphs depends on low-dimensional Euclidean representation of the vertices of graphs, known as graph embeddings, typically given by spectral decompositions of adjacency or Laplacian matrices.
 Below are tutorials for computing graph embeddings of single graph and multiple graphs.